ksambaiah/TerraformBasics/01-ec2instance/README.md

  - *terraform destroy* destroys the resources created in the above step.
  - Terraform state file is created after terraform apply step.
 We cover state file in the subsequent sections.
 [you can find more details in the link.](https://medium.com/@aliatakan/terraform-create-a-vpc-subnets-and-more-6ef43f0bf4c1)

+## Terminology used in this section

+ - VPC
+ - Region
+ - Network and subnets
+ - AMI
+ - Internet gateway
+ - Security group
+ - EC2 instances